Adel Hassan Hamad

-Adel Hassan Hamad is a citizen of Sudan, who was held in the United States Guantanamo Bay detention camp, in Cuba.
+Adel Hassan Hamad was a citizen of Sudan, who was held in the United States Guantanamo Bay detention camp, in Cuba.
 Joint Task Force Guantanamo counter-terrorism analysts estimate he was born in 1958, in Port Sudan, Sudan.
 Adel Hassan was repatriated to Sudan without charges on December 12, 2007.

 Representing Adel: The Case of Guantanamo Detainee 940

 William Teesdale, a Portland, Oregon public defender, who is part of a team defending several Guantanamo captives, wrote a description of his team's work representing Adel.